 New cabinets typically make up a significant percentage of your budget—from 30% to 50%.
 As long as you want the full-service kitchen cabinet package, from design and planning to delivery and installation, this may be true

-As with anything else, a longer lead time and greater patience level will bring down your cabinet price point commensurately.
+As with anything else, longer lead time and greater patience level will bring down your cabinet price point commensurately.

 Free or Bartered Pre-Owned Cabinets

 - Pros: By playing the freebie or barter game, you can score drastically cheap (as in, free) used cabinets.

 - Cons: You will need to transport the cabinets to your home.
 Plus, you may even need to remove the cabinets from the other person's kitchen.
 Quality can be dicey, so be sure to carefully study photos of the cabinets and speak to the owners.

 Purchasers of new kitchen cabinets always have one pesky problem they need to deal with: disposing of the old cabinets.
 Sending hundreds of pounds of plywood, MDF, and manmade materials to the local solid waste station can hardly be considered green and eco-friendly.
 Not only that, disposal is expensive and messy.